ETHANYICHIANG/Digial_Wallet_app/README.md

 Ethan Chiang

 ## Project Discription
-This is the final vresion of a digital wallet ios app.
+This is the final vresion of a digital wallet ios app for ECS189e @ UC Davis.
 This version now includes:
 * Launch page
 * Sign-up page
 * OTP validation page